JaskarandeepSaini/JaskarandeepSaini/README.md

 - 💞️ I’m looking to collaborate on WEB APPS
 - 📫 How to reach me jaskarandeepsaini@gmail.com

-THANKYOU FOr VISITING MY PROFILE.
+THANKYOU FOR VISITING MY PROFILE.
 I PROMISE YOU WILL FIND NEW THINGS NEXT TIME

 <!---
 JaskarandeepSaini/JaskarandeepSaini is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.